You must perform various administrative tasks to set up, maintain, and use a database that contains LOBs.

 Oracle Database Utilities for details on SQL*Loader syntax

 The following two examples illustrate the loading of

 You may be required to set up the following data structures for certain examples to work (you are prompted for the password):

 CONNECT system Enter password: Connected.
 GRANT CREATE ANY DIRECTORY to samp; CONNECT samp Enter password: Connected.
 CREATE OR REPLACE DIRECTORY adgraphic_photo as '/tmp'; CREATE OR REPLACE DIRECTORY adgraphic_dir as '/tmp';

-In the following example only the file name is specified dynamically.
+In the following example based on the "Table for LOB Examples: The PM Schema print_media Table", only the file name is specified dynamically.